Skip to main content

 Human History

-The Cilento coast has been navigated since prehistoric times, with evidence of Mesolithic human presence in the sea caves.
-Greek colonists established settlements nearby in the 6th century BC, and the coastal waters served trade routes connecting Magna Graecia's cities.
+The Cilento coast has been navigated since prehistoric times, with evidence of Mesolithic and Neanderthal human presence in the sea caves; related finds are held in the Scario museum.
+[1] Greek colonists established settlements nearby in the 6th century BCE, and the coastal waters served trade routes connecting Magna Graecia's cities.
 Medieval watchtowers along the cliff tops defended against Saracen raids, their ruins still visible above the reserve.
 The coast's inaccessibility by land limited permanent settlement, preserving the landscape through centuries when more accessible areas were heavily modified.
 Traditional fishing from small boats sustained coastal communities in the villages of Camerota and Scario.

 Park History